 BY ARMAND F. GUZZI JR.

-ARMAND F. GUZZI JR. has been a member of the fire service since 1987.
-He is a career firefighter with the Long Branch (NJ) Fire Department and is also a part-time instructor with the Monmouth County (NJ) Fire Academy, where he has taught since 1990.
+ARMAND F. GUZZI JR., a 21-year member of the fire service, is a firefighter with the Long Branch (NJ) Fire Department and has taught for 18 years as a part-time fire academy instructor with the Monmouth County (NJ) Fire Academy.
 He has a master’s degree in management and undergraduate degrees in fire science, education, and business administration.